1/2

 Prep:20minCook:20min

 Black bean burgers are a common plant based hamburger option, with a good amount of protein, fiber, and complex carbs.
 However; beans are significantly lower in protein than meat, and it isn't a complete protein.
-To solve this problem, I'm adding some unflavored whey into the burger mix to closer mimic the nutritional information of a standard beef patty
+To solve this problem, I'm adding some unflavored protein powder into the burger mix to closer mimic the nutritional information of a standard beef patty while keeping it vegan.

 Nutrition balance score